Hendrix-CS/csci150/index.md

 the weekend, assigned on Friday and due Wednesday, sometimes with a corresponding quiz at the beginning of class on Wednesday.

+Homework will generally be turned in electronically [via this Google form]({{ site.submission }}).

+* If you type a homework using something like Word or Pages, you should export a PDF (this is typically an option under the "File" menu).

+* You may also write your homework solutions on physical paper and scan them using an app such as [Genius Scan](https://thegrizzlylabs.com/genius-scan) which can export your document as a PDF.

 <!-- ## <a name="participation">Participation</a>: 110 points -->

 <!-- Participation points will be assigned as follows: -->